ivanearisty/obsidian/Classes + Uni/PDS/Homeworks/Homework 3/Homework 3 PDS — Answers.md

 ---
 tags:
   - PDS
+cssclasses:
+  - academic-pdf-export
 ---
 # Ivan Aristy - iae225

 ## Assignment

-In HW2, you should hand this in via two GradeScope assignments:
+In HW3, you should hand this in via two GradeScope assignments:
 - HW 3A: a plain text file with the SQL queries from which we can copy/paste/execute your queries.
 Use the SQLcomment delimiter -- to comment out everything other than the queries.
 Label which query is which with -- Problem X.y
 - HW 3B: a pdf with all problems (marking which is which with GradeScope)